surgical nerve injuries: endarterectomy

 Getting a Lawyer for Your Cut Nerve Case

-Our malpractice lawyers handle cases where the bile duct is cut or damaged during surgery when serious injury is caused to the patient.
-If you or a loved one sustained a serious injury as a result of an error or mistake during gallbladder surgery, call our malpractice lawyers at 800-553-8082 or get a free online consultation
+Our malpractice lawyers handle cases where the hypoglossal nerve has been cut during surgery.
+If you or a loved one sustained a serious injury as a result of an error or mistake during surgery, call our malpractice attorneys at 800-553-8082 or get a free online consultation.